 ZYKADIA (ceritinib) by Novartis is tyrosine kinase inhibitors [moa].
 Approved for kinase inhibitor [epc].
 First approved in 2019.

-ZYKADIA (ceritinib) is an oral tyrosine kinase inhibitor approved in March 2019 for treatment of ALK-positive non-small cell lung cancer and other kinase-driven malignancies.
-It works by inhibiting abnormal kinase activity that drives cancer cell growth and proliferation.
-The drug is administered as an oral tablet, providing convenient outpatient dosing for oncology patients.
+ZYKADIA (ceritinib) is an oral tyrosine kinase inhibitor approved in 2019 for treating ALK-positive non-small cell lung cancer and other kinase-driven malignancies.
+It works by blocking ALK and ROS1 tyrosine kinases, preventing cancer cell proliferation.
+The drug targets patients with specific genetic mutations who have progressed on or are intolerant to prior ALK inhibitor therapy.

 Tyrosine Kinase Inhibitors